frephs/IS24-AM21/documentation_wip/network_protocol.md

 ```

 ## Chat
-This comunication happen when a player want to write a message in the chat.
-They send the postMessage to the Server that will notify the player that the message has been received and posted; later it will send a notification to all the other players that there is a new message in the chat.
+This comunication happen when a player(Client) want to write a message in the chat.
+They send the postMessage to the Server that will notify the player that the message has been received and posted; later it will send a notification to all the other players(Recipient) that there is a new message in the chat.
 ```mermaid
 sequenceDiagram
     Client -) Server: postMessage